Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Introduction

-To leverage this insight, we present \oursystem, a system for geospatial video analytics.
-To make it easy for users to specify their geospatial video workflows, \oursystem comes with a conceptual data model where users create and ingest videos into a ``world,'' and users interact with the world by specifying objects (e.g., cars) and scenarios (e.g., cars crossing an intersection) of interest via \oursystem's domain-specific language (DSL) embedded in Python called \oursyntax. \oursystem then efficiently executes the workflow by leveraging various spatial-aware optimization techniques that make use of existing geospatial metadata and assumptions based on {\em inherited physical behavior} of objects in the videos.
-For instance, \oursystem's {\em \inview} uses road's visibility as a proxy for objects' visibility to prune out video frames.
-The {\em \objtype} then prunes out objects that are not of interest to the users' workflow. \oursystem's {\em \depth} speeds up object 3D location estimation by replacing a computationally expensive ML-based approach with a geometry-based approach.
-Finally, the {\em \sample} prunes out unnecessary video frames based on the {\em inherited physical behavior} of vehicles and traffic rules. \oursystem's optimizations are all driven by various geospatial metadata and real-world physical behavior, with a goal to reduce the number of video frames to be processed and ML operations to be invoked, thus speeding up video processing runtime.
+Leveraging this insight, we present Spatialyze, a system for geospatial video analytics.
+To make it easy for users to specify their geospatial video analytics workflows, Spatialyze comes with a conceptual data model where users create and ingest videos into a ``world,'' and users interact with the world by specifying objects (e.g., cars) and scenarios (e.g., cars at an intersection) of interest via Spatialyze's S-Flow, a domain-specific language (DSL) embedded in Python.
+Spatialyze then efficiently executes the workflow by leveraging various spatial-aware optimization techniques that make use of existing geospatial metadata and assumptions based on the {inherited physical behavior} of objects in the videos.
+For instance, Spatialyze's {\em \inview} uses the road's visibility as a proxy for objects' visibility to prune out video frames.
+The {\em \objtype} then prunes out objects that are not of interest to the users' workflow.
+Spatialyze's {\em \depthEstimation} speeds up object 3D location estimation by replacing a computationally expensive ML-based approach with a geometry-based approach.
+Finally, the {\em \sample} prunes out unnecessary video frames based on the {inherited physical behavior} of vehicles and traffic rules.
+Spatialyze's optimizations are all driven by various geospatial metadata and real-world physical behavior, with the goal of reducing the number of video frames to be processed and ML operations to be invoked, thus speeding up the video processing runtime.